sbarba/cleartest/readme.md

     )
 ```

-Output to Slack would look something like this:
+Output to Slack might look something like this:

 ```
 autobot APP [05:00 PM]